RogueEdit/pyRogue/README.md

 # pyRogue
-> # **pyRogue** is a educational project.
+> ## **pyRogue** is a educational project.
 For now it is only a proof-of-concept.
 The servers are now secured so do not access them!
 > ## Truth be told, before the servers were not secured at all.
 Now those method of access is fingerprinted and denied access.
 We will not help bypassing such security mechanisms.
+> ## You can check by our offlineEditor soon to edit your offline saves to whatever extend you please.
 ![Preview Image](.github/previews/main.png)

 [Regarding Bans and Limited Accounts](https://github.com/RogueEdit/onlineRogueEditor?tab=readme-ov-file#regarding-bans-and-limited-accounts)